rakib33/EtiqaFreelancer/README.md

     ```
 4. After any change on database model you need to run Add Migration command with appropriate migration nameand must update-database each time.

+# Unit Test Project

+One xUnit test project is created to test our web api controler with moq data.
+For this you need to install unit test tools from nuget.

+## Install test packages

+   - Moq Version-4.20.69
+   - xunit Version-2.4.2
+   - unit.runner.visualstudio Version-2.4.5

+## Users Controller Test

+ 1. Create a UsersControllerTest.cs to test all our UsersController method.
+ 2. In UsersControllerTest constructor all arrange task is done by passing ILogger and IUser Moq object.
+ 3. Write GetUserList_ReturnActionResult test method to test GET api.
+ 4. Write AddUser_ReturnActionResult test method to test RegisterUser api.
+ 5. Write UpdateUser_ReturnActionResult test methodto test UpdateUser api.
+ 6. Write DeleteUser_ReturnActionResult test method to test DeleteUser api.
+ 7. Now run the all test method to make sure all are passed successsfully.